uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

     </tr>
     <tr>
 	<td><strong>Release</strong></td>
-	<td>It is the distribution of the final version of a document or application.</td>
+	<td>It is the distribution of the final version of a specification or software project</td>
     </tr>
     <tr>
 	<td><strong>Review & Approval</strong></td>